 The Best Ways to Prepare Your Dog for Boarding When You Are Going on Vacation

 Are you a little anxious with the idea of dog boarding while you go on vacation or visit family for the weekend?
 Most pet lovers want to bring their loyal companion along with them whenever possible.
-It’s true most people have a “Love me and love my dog” mentality, but not everyone wants your dog around; and some will sadly be allergic to your furry sidekick.
-Unfortunately, not all vacation spots are compatible for bringing a pet along either.
+It’s true most people have a “Love me and love my dog” mentality, unfortunately, not all vacation spots are compatible for bringing a pet along either.

 1. Find the Right Dog Boarding Facility That Offers Activities Your Pet Will Enjoy